Welcome, Guest. Please login or register.

 I think Luke the warrior had a pretty amazing death, along with Ranguvar Foeseeker and the rest of the slaves that died on the gorleech.
 Also I'd like to agree with James Gryphon in saying that the Mask's death was extremely heroic.
 The others were too, just those two are the ones that really stick out to me right now

-"cowards die a thousand times, a warrior only dies once.
+"Cowards die a thousand times, a warrior only dies once.
 The spirits of all you have slain are watching you, Vilu Daskar, and they will rest in peace now that your time has come.
 You must die as you have lived, a coward to the last!" -Luke the warrior

 sabretache5611